Arcadier/Plug-In-Billing-Engine/README.md

 **_Back End_**

-Start by downloading Arcadier’s Charge file containing the internal Stripe Plug-In that you will be implementing.
-To connect your Stripe account to the payments made by the user, navigate to “license” > “license.php”, open it, and paste your Stripe’s secret key into #1.
+Start by downloading Arcadier’s One Time Charge file.
+To connect your Stripe account to the payments made by the user, navigate to `license` > `license.php`, and paste your Stripe’s secret key into #1.

 <img width="647" alt="9" src="https://user-images.githubusercontent.com/6611854/60490130-8634ff80-9cd8-11e9-9f7e-993d35964cf5.png">

-In order to create a One-Time fee that will be charged to your connected Stripe account, scroll down till you see the function “buy” and make modifications there.
+In order to create a One-Time fee that will be charged to your connected Stripe account, scroll down till you see the function `buy()` and make modifications there.
 Under the Stripe API call for creating a charge, change the following variables according to your unique charge (underlined).

 <img width="776" alt="10" src="https://user-images.githubusercontent.com/6611854/60490131-8634ff80-9cd8-11e9-8297-cdeabff61d6b.png">